ustincameron/ocr-to-api-example/express-app/README.md

 ## API Endpoints

-The REST API is available for standard HTTP requests.
+The REST API is available for standard HTTP requests. **All endpoints require a valid Bearer Token in the `Authorization` header.**

 - `GET /api/v1/orders/` – List all orders
 - `POST /api/v1/orders/` – Create an order manually